SchubertLab/Topics_in_Computational_Biology/README.md

-# Topics in Computational Biology
+# Personalized Cancer Vaccine Design
-Lecture materials for Topics in Computational Biology TU Munich
+Lecture materials for Genomics Bioinformatics Practical at TU Munich WS21/22

+If you are interested in using this material for your lectures, please contact

+Dr. Benjamin Schubert
+Department of Computational Health
+Helmholtz Center Munich
+benjamin.schubert@helmholtz-muenchen.de